Subresultants of Several Univariate Polynomials in Newton Basis: Proof of the Main Result (Theorem )

-We will give a brief sketch of the proof of Theorem \ref{thm:sres}.
-First we convert the $\delta$-th subresultant polynomial in roots from power basis to Newton basis.
-After investigating some nice properties of the generalized companion matrix in Definition \ref{def:general-com}, we convert the $\delta$-th subresultant polynomial in roots under Newton basis to a determinant in coefficients.
-Finally, we will show that the determinant in coefficients is equivalent to the determinental polynomial in Theorem \ref{thm:sres}.
+For readers to better understand the proof details, we give a brief sketch of ideas for proving Theorem \ref{thm:sres} above.
+The three key steps for verifying the theorem are listed as follows. \begin{enumerate}[(1)] \item Convert the $\delta$th subresultant polynomial in roots from power to Newton basis (see Lemma \ref{lem:Sd_in_roots_NB}).
+The key in this step is the transition matrix between the power and Newton bases. \item Convert the $\delta$th subresultant polynomial in Newton basis from a rational expression in roots to a determinant expression in coefficients (see Lemma \ref{lem:sres_in_det}).
+To achieve the goal, we use the companion matrix of a polynomial in Newton basis as the bridge to connect the expression in roots and that in coefficients together.